Sign in to save favorite properties and equipment, save your search parameters and more

 Which is not to say you need to make drastic compromises to turn your hunting land purchase into a reality.
 But it is important to be realistic about the fact that your first hunting property might not be your ultimate dream property, and that’s okay.
 In fact, it can be an excellent way to help you invest and work toward an end goal of owning more acreage down the line.
 For now, have a good grasp on how much land you can afford and effectively manage.

 You will need approximately 20% of the total property cost as a down payment, or $20,000 on a $100,000 piece of land (for example).
 While it might seem like a lot now, small monthly savings can add up quickly.
-If you don’t have enough cash on-hand for a down payment today, put together a savings plan.
 Once you have down payment funds secured, it’s important to calculate how much your monthly payment will be using a mortgage calculator so you don’t become over extended.
+If you can put more cash down, that’s better.
+Interest rates vary and cash is king.

 It’s worth mentioning each of these more than once because both are so elemental to making your dream a reality.
 Spend time learning about the area that interests you.
 Talk to local wildlife biologists.
-Read up on any recent diseases that have affected local deer, elk and bird populations.
-Google Earth and other mapping apps are excellent tools when it comes to getting a comprehensive bird’s-eye view of the land.
+Read up on any recent diseases that have affected local deer, elk and bird populations and migration patterns.
+Google Earth, Mapright and other mapping apps are excellent tools when it comes to getting a comprehensive bird’s-eye view of the land.
 Invest the time upfront to ensure your purchase meets your expectations.

 This is an important one if you want your purchase and experience with the land to be successful.
 Real estate agents who understand the nuances of rural property ownership know which questions to ask, both of you and of the seller.
+Hayden Outdoors is here to help.
 A good and helpful agent will understand the region in which you hope to purchase hunting property and can help guide you to the ideal fit.
+When they discover hidden hunting benefits for your property you will be glad you went with a pro!

 You might want to limit your hunting land’s use to family and friends, or, you might be looking for ways to monetize it to help offset mortgage and maintenance costs.
-Consider farming, land lease opportunities or partnerships with local hunting outfitters.
-Small additions, fencing, small cabins and hunting blinds can also add value to your property.
+Consider farming, land lease opportunities or if you have to, short term partnerships with local hunting outfitters for seasons you don’t plan to hunt.
+Small additions, fencing, cabins and hunting blinds can also add value to your property.

 It goes without saying, but come hunting season, it’s time to get out, explore and enjoy your new hunting property purchase.
 Living so closely with the surrounding environment and wildlife can be an incredibly rewarding experience.
 The team at Hayden Outdoors can help you find the perfect piece of land zoned for hunting or bordering public lands with hunting access.